omeldar/raytracer/docs/19_monkey_render.md

 Suzanne is a classic benchmark mesh — simple yet detailed enough to reveal raytracing bugs, performance issues, and shading artifacts.

 ## 📖 Importing the Model

 The monkey model was exported from Blender as a `.obj` file containing roughly **1000 triangles**.

-We parsed the file using our custom OBJ loader and converted the triangles into hittable objects:
+So we parse the file using our custom OBJ loader and convert the triangles into hittable objects:

 ```haskell
 loadObj :: FilePath -> Vec3 -> IO [Triangle]
 ```

-The triangles were optionally offset (e.g. moving the model up or back in the scene), then placed into a `BVHNode`.
+The triangles are optionally offset (e.g. moving the model up or back in the scene), then placed into a `BVHNode`.

 ## 🚀 BVH Acceleration

-To handle the large number of triangles efficiently, we inserted them into a Bounding Volume Hierarchy (BVH).
+To handle the large number of triangles efficiently, we insert them into a Bounding Volume Hierarchy (BVH).
 This reduces ray-triangle intersection checks from O(n) to O(log n).

 The monkey render was tested with various BVH settings: